Leading the Fight Against State-Imposed Forced Labor in the Cotton Fields of Turkmenistan

 Turkmenistan is one of the most repressive countries in the world.
 It exerts control over all aspects of public life and severely represses all civic freedoms.
 The government uses widespread and systematic state-imposed forced labor in the annual cotton harvest.
 Every year between August–November, public authorities force state employees to pick cotton or pay for replacement pickers under threat of penalty, including loss of employment or reduction of work hours or pay.
 The Turkmen government maintains complete control over the cotton production system: it establishes an annual production quota, sets the price at which it will purchase cotton from farmers, and determines the prices for machinery and inputs.
 Cotton production quotas are enforced on farmers under the threat of penalty, including fines, destruction of private vegetable crops, and loss of land.

 Following a decade of independent civil society monitoring of the harvest and policy advocacy by the Cotton Campaign and its partners, the Turkmen government has taken some preliminary steps towards addressing the use of systemic state-imposed forced labor in the harvest.
 In 2021, the government accepted engagement with the ILO and since then, it signed two consecutive Roadmaps for Collaboration.
-In the 2023 and 2024 harvests, it took some steps to reduce forced labor in the harvest.
 The Cotton Campaign coalition welcome these developments.
+In the 2023 and 2024 harvests, the Turkmen government took some steps to reduce forced labor in the harvest.
+However, in 2025, the state reverted to widespread mobilization of public sector employees—including teachers, doctors, and workers at utility organizations—and conscripts to pick cotton or extorted them to pay for replacement cotton pickers.

 Turkmen cotton: high risk cotton in global supply chains